location-iq/locationiq-perl-client/docs/ReverseApi.md

-my $lat = 17.24; # double | Latitude of the location to generate an address for. my $lon = 74.25; # double | Longitude of the location to generate an address for. my $format = json; # string | Format to geocode.
+my $lat = 17.24; # double | Latitude of the location to generate an address for. my $lon = 74.25; # double | Longitude of the location to generate an address for. my $format = "json"; # string | Format to geocode.
 Only JSON supported for SDKs my $normalizecity = 1; # int | Normalizes village to city level data to city my $addressdetails = 1; # int | Include a breakdown of the address into elements.
-Defaults to 1. my $accept_language = en; # string | Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
+Defaults to 1. my $accept_language = "en"; # string | Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
 Defaults to en.
 To use native language for the response when available, use accept-language=native my $namedetails = 0; # int | Include a list of alternative names in the results.
 These may include language variants, references, operator and brand. my $extratags = 0; # int | Include additional information in the result if available, e.g. wikipedia link, opening hours.